ViktorHugodev/test-react-ab-inbev/back-dotnet/README.md

 ## Overview
 Company Manager is a comprehensive system for managing company departments and employees.
 It consists of a .NET backend API and a Next.js frontend application that allows users to create, view, update, and delete departments and employees, manage user roles, and view dashboard statistics.

+## API Test

+There is an *api.http* file in the project root with all the endpoints

 ## Project Structure

 ### Backend (.NET)